 Did you know you could be drinking your retirement away with a fancy coffee habit?
 Let’s take a look at the dollars and cents (sense) of it all, shall we?

-My favorite coffee drink is a tall, non-fat, extra shot cappuccino.
-I like mine dry and real foamy.
+My favorite coffee drink is a tall, non-fat, extra-shot cappuccino.
+I like mine dry and really foamy.
 At my local ‘Bucks, that costs me $3.46.
-I go to the gym 4 days a week; I have coffee afterwards (not everyday, but when I feel I “deserve” it).
+I go to the gym 4 days a week; I have coffee afterward (not every day, but when I feel I “deserve” it).
 But for the point of this analysis, let’s say I purchase this drink 4 days a week and work out every week of the year (which is accurate except for traveling sometimes).

 At that rate, my coffee habit would cost me $719.68 a year!

 Now hear me just a second.
 No one says you have to give up eating out, having an occasional coffee out, or anything like that.
 I’m trying to show how $3 here and a few bucks there all add up.
 The biggest place for waste is the little stuff on a day-in/day-out basis.